-Start by making a sofrito – frying off the aromatic ingredients to make the base of your soup.
+Start by making a sofrito (frying off the aromatic ingredients to make the base of the soup).
 Slice the bacon, peel and finely chop the onions and garlic, then chop the carrots, celery and fennel.
-Pick the basil leaves and set aside, then finely chop the stalks.
+Pick the basil leaves, finely chopping the stalks.

-Add a lug of olive oil to a pan and place over a medium heat.
-Stir in the chopped ingredients and sauté gently (lower the heat if needs be) for 15 to 20 minutes, or until everything is soft but not coloured.
+Heat a lug of oil in a pan over a medium-low heat, stir in the chopped ingredients and sauté gently for 15 to 20 minutes, or until everything is soft but not coloured.

-Halve the courgettes lengthways and slice.
-Core the cabbage or remove the tough stalky bits from the chard, wash the leaves and slice.
+Halve and slice the courgettes lengthways.
+Core the cabbage or remove the tough stalky bits from the chard, then wash the leaves and slice finely.

 Add the wine to the softened veggies and bring to the boil.
-Tip in the tomatoes and courgettes.
+Tip in the tomatoes, breaking them up with a spoon, then add the courgettes.
 Bring back to the boil, and simmer on a low heat for around 15 minutes.

-Season to taste, then rip in the basil leaves (saving a few to serve) and dress with a few lugs of extra virgin olive oil.
-Stir, and serve with the saved basil and a grating of Parmesan.
+Season to taste, then rip in most of the basil leaves and dress with a few lugs of extra virgin olive oil.
+Stir well, and serve with the reserved basil and a fine grating of Parmesan.